feliperohdee/rxjs-dynamodb-client/README.md

 				sort: 'sortValue'
 			})
 			.query(`#partition = :partition AND begins_with(#sort, :sort)`)
+			.pipe(
-			.toArray() // Other way it will emit values by streaming, good if you are using real time responses, like webSocket [=.
+				toArray(), // Other way it will emit values by streaming, good if you are using real time responses, like webSocket [=. map(response => {
-			.map(response => {
 					return {
 						response,
 						stats: request.queryStats // at the end, you can get queryStats which gives you before, after, count, scannedCount and iteractions
 					}
 				})
+			)
 			.subscribe(nextFn, errFn, completeFn);

 			// this response will be